zeroc-ice/ice/matlab/README.md

 ##### Running the Automated Tests

-Assuming you've built the C++11 test servers in Release mode on Windows, run the `allTests.py` script like this:
+Assuming you've install Ice for Python, run the `allTests.py` script like this:

 ```
-python allTests.py --platform=x64 --cpp-config=Cpp11-Release
+python allTests.py
 ```

-This command will automatically start a corresponding C++11 server for each MATLAB client.
+This command will automatically start a corresponding Python server for each MATLAB client.
 MATLAB clients are executed using a minimized MATLAB interpreter and the test output is copied to the Command Prompt window.